 VA provides life insurance benefits to Servicemembers, Veterans and family members.
 Many programs offer life insurance to Veterans who may otherwise be unable to obtain life insurance due to their disabilities.
 As a Caregiver, you may want to have your loved one consider VA life insurance to provide them with the certainty that their loved ones will be cared for in the event of their death.
 Click here to view a quick Life Insurance Fact Sheet about the range of programs available.

 The Administration on Aging (AOA) is the principal agency of the U.S Department of Health and Human Services designated to carry out the provisions of the Older Americans Act of 1965.
 (OAA)*

 Centers for Disease Control: Emergency Preparedness*

-The Administration on Aging and Centers for Disease Control have developed several resources to assist individuals, families and their Caregivers with emergency planning and disaster preparedness.
+The Centers for Disease Control have developed several resources to assist individuals, families and their Caregivers with emergency planning and disaster preparedness.
 Please check out these helpful resources for more information including tips and tools to assist you in your personal preparedness.

 The National Resource Directory*